Pia Mikhael is a guest contributor. The views expressed are theirs and do not necessarily reflect the views of Rho.

-Trade credit is a valuable tool for managing business cash flow, letting you buy goods or services now and pay later for them.
+Trade credit is a valuable tool for managing business cash flow, letting you buy goods or services now and pay for them later.
 It's especially important in industries where cash flow can be unpredictable.

 Using trade credit helps you manage your business finances and credit limits effectively without immediate cash outflow—whether it's optimizing your operating cash flow, negotiating better terms with suppliers, or simply understanding your financial obligations better.